SpaCeFormer: Fast Proposal-Free Open-Vocabulary 3D Instance Segmentation: SpaCeFormer: Space-Curve Transformer

 \subsection{Proposal-Free Instance Segmentation Decoder}

-Building upon our \nickname-{backbone} (Sec.~\ref{sec:method}), we present a \emph{proposal-free}, open-vocabulary instance segmentation decoder.
-Unlike multi-stage pipelines that rely on external region proposal networks (\eg Mask3D~\cite{schult2023mask3d}, Segment3D~\cite{huang2024segment3d}) followed by per-proposal feature extraction and heuristic merging, we predict masks directly from a fixed set of learned queries via mask attention~\cite{cheng2021mask2former}, analogous to DETR~\cite{carion2020detr}.
-We term this \emph{proposal-free} because the decoder requires no external modules---queries are learned end-to-end and decoded in a single forward pass without multi-stage processing.
+Unlike multi-stage pipelines that depend on external region proposal networks (\eg Mask3D~\cite{schult2023mask3d}, Segment3D~\cite{huang2024segment3d}) followed by per-proposal feature extraction and heuristic merging, our decoder predicts masks directly from a fixed set of learned queries via mask attention~\cite{cheng2021mask2former}, in the spirit of DETR~\cite{carion2020detr}---end-to-end, single forward pass, no external modules or heuristic post-processing.